vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-faq.md

 ### Q: How many training modules are there?

 Currently, there are 94 built-in trainings on the [Training modules](attack-simulation-training-training-modules.md) page.

+### Q: How are languages enabled for experiences like training modules and notifications?

+By default, training module uses the browser locale settings to determine the language of the end user.
+However, once the training has been assigned to a user, then the language selection persists, and future trainings are assigned in that language.
+For end user notifications, the service follows the mailbox locale/language, whereas the language for simulation payload is based on the selection made by admin during the creation of simulation.
+For landing pages, it uses the Microsoft 365 account language settings, and the settings around preferred and display languages should be set to the desired language.
+User can also change languages from the dropdown present in the landing pages.

 ### Q: Are there any limits in targeting users while importing from a CSV or adding users?